PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-02-09-Cluster-Analysis.md

       groups[[i]]<- temp
     }

+*Here I used Whole sample for estimating clusters, this is against crossvalidation methods, since the data have lots of NA and because of that computing distances with rolling window was not possible, I used this method.
+I used this method with 3 cluster before and* **Temporal graph of clusters varies a lot during time.**
 Now that the we get the name of members for each group we can make indexes for each of them.
 Using last posts results we have:

     index.maker<- function(WDATA. = WDATA, date_data. = date_data,
                            sort_base_index. = sort_base_index,